Updated April 3, 2019

 Forecasting by its very nature is not an exact science.
 Obviously, we can let you know what has happened in the past and what the current situation is today.
 What will happen in the future can be a difficult thing to predict, hence why most forecasts are updated quarterly.
 Also, local situations need to be considered.
 For 2018 we saw dramatic differences here on the Island than on the mainland.
 On the Island we remained in a seller's market while much of the mainland moved to balanced markets, some with minor price reductions.
 Over the last four years the BC economy has out performed the Canadian economy.

-Government changes late in 2016 had a strong effect in the lower mainland and little effect here on the Island.
+Government changes late in 2016 and 2017 had a strong effect in the lower mainland and little effect here on the Island.
 The new mortgage stress test, which took effect January 1, 2018, plus rising interest rates, reduced demand in 2018.
 Though had less impact here on the Island.

 Buying and selling real estate are major financial transactions the net impact of which is difficult to predict over the long term.
 It is advisable to closely examine your other reasons for making a change.
 It might be easier to focus on what is happening in your life rather than trying to predict what will happen in the world.
 And leave yourself some room in case things don’t go as anticipated.
 Ask yourself some “what if” questions.
 A conservative approach, some good soul searching, and research could possibly save you some stress down the road.